 Where: Mountain Zebra National Park

-After last month’s hair-raising lion brawl in Mountain Zebra, this national park is yet again in the spotlight.
+After last month’s hair-raising lion brawl in Mountain Zebra National Park, this national park is yet again in the spotlight.
 This time round, three opportunistic cheetahs targeted a red hartebeest.
 But this photo sequence might very well shatter your preconceived ideas about predator and prey.

 Although Wild traveller Gerhard Geldenhuys did not witness the initial pursuit, he arrived on the scene just in time.
 The red hartebeest was securely pinned down by two cheetahs while a third was resting in the distance.
 What Gerhard assumed to be a cheetah mom and her two sub-adult offspring was in fact three siblings.